-New contributions to undergraduate teaching: In 2002 MSU received a prestigious award from the Howard Hughes Medical Institute to revise and revitalize the undergraduate biology curriculum.
-This year we received another 4 year award to continue the process of revision, work towards a vertically integrated curriculum that will span the full four years of undergraduate education, and create a new teaching laboratory for upper level undergraduates who will be taking hands-on research courses in their junior and senior years.
-The department continues to develop new courses in response to student feedback on the senior survey, specifically this year we are launching a new laboratory course in biomimetics.
-We are in the middle of a three year National Science Foundation Research Experience for Undergraduates grant that is aimed at students in their freshman year with no research experience.
-This project, led by Anneke Metz, provided training for 10 students this summer; several of which were from other universities.
-Over 20 MSU undergraduates participated in funded summer research opportunities in 2005.
-Funds to support stipends and travel for these students were generated from grants from the NIH and NSF and HHMI.
+New contributions to undergraduate teaching: In 2002 MSU received a prestigious award from the Howard Hughes Medical Institute to revise and revitalize the undergraduate biology curriculum and access to research opportunities.
+In 2006, we received another 4 year award to continue the process of revision, work towards a vertically integrated curriculum that will span the full four years of undergraduate education, and create a new teaching laboratory for upper level undergraduates who will be taking hands-on research courses in their junior and senior years.
+This award also provides funding for continuing the successful undergraduate research program, the Complex Biological Systems Summer Undergraduate Research Program which has funded 10-20 undergraduate students per year since 2003, and an innovative exchange of undergraduate researchers and assessment information across the four-institution Northwest Network (with UW, OSU, & UM).
+The department continues to develop new courses in response to student feedback, specifically this year we are launching a new course in anatomy and physiology for first year students, an advanced physiology course for juniors and seniors and, in collaboration with the Modern Languages Department, a Medical Spanish class.
+We have established a department seminar series highlighting our research and bringing in outside collaborators.
+We are now in the second round of funding from the National Science Foundation Research Experience for Undergraduates program that has served 38 students since the summer of 2005, and has funds to host programs through at least the summer of 2010.

-Departmental Base Budget Overview

 Department Physics Executive Provost

 Index 415400 Program 01

-Base Budgets : 10-Year %
+Base Budgets: 10-Year %

-1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 2008 Change
+2000 2001 2002 2003 2004 2005 2006 2007 2008 2009 Change

-1,345,868 1,380,610 1,507,043 1,429,520 1,465,281 1,577,437 1,527,372 1,588,208 1,533,517 1,614,997 1,675,167 24.47%
+1,507,043 1,429,520 1,465,281 1,577,437 1,527,372 1,588,208 1,533,517 1,614,997 1,675,167 1,703,904 13.06%